top of page

 Fear is a part of life, but it shouldn't dictate your actions

-It's ok to feel down sometimes
+It's OK to feel down sometimes

 It's not wrong not to be perfect all the time.
-We think being too hard on yourself is detrimental because it creates stress and anxiety, which can lead to other issues like depression or burnout and make life difficult for others around us who may also suffer from similar problems such as chronic fatigue syndrome (CFS).
+We think being too hard on ourselves is detrimental because it creates stress and anxiety, which can lead to other issues like depression or burnout and make life difficult for others around us who may also suffer from similar problems such as chronic fatigue syndrome (CFS).

 Trust the process, stop being negative, and take a day off if you need to